Effective Home Remedies For Hand, Foot, & Mouth Disease (HFMD)

 • Painful mouth sores (munh mein chhale)

-• Rash/blisters on hands, feet, and sometimes buttocks Key facts:
+• Rash/blisters on hands, feet, and sometimes buttocks

 • Caused by Coxsackie virus

-• Very common in children under 10
+• Common in young children

 • Spreads through saliva, nasal secretions, stool

-• Heals completely in 7-10 days
+• Usually settles in about 7-10 days

-• NO antibiotics needed (it’s viral!)
+• NO antibiotics needed (it’s viral)

 When to Worry (Red Flags)

-• Difficulty breathing
+• Difficulty breathing or rapid/laboured breathing

 • Stiff neck or severe headache

-• Fever lasting more than 5 days
+• Fever lasting more than 3 days

-• Baby under 6 months with symptoms
+• Any baby under 6 months with symptoms

-Home Remedies That Work (Ghar Ke Nuskhe)
+Home Remedies for Comfort (Ghar Ke Nuskhe)

 For Mouth Pain (Munh Ke Chhale)